 The member should calculate an estimated cost and determine the estimated increase to pension prior to submitting the application; you may be asked to assist your employees with estimates.
 An estimated cost allows members to determine if they wish to proceed with the purchase before making formal application and before having you complete the employer portion of the application form.

-Remember, plan members must be active (including being on a leave of absence) to apply to purchase service.
 The member should not forward any funds to the corporation until they have received a final costing from the plan.

 Plan members can obtain these figures in two ways: